LiorKogan/V1/README.md

   Codd, Zaniolo, and many others proposed using two or more types of _null_ instead of a 'generic' _null_, but this approach remains mainly theoretical.
 In practice, _null_ values often have no consistent semantics.
 For a _birth date_ property, a _null_ value would likely represent an unknown birth date, but for a _death date_ property, a _null_ value may represent that the date on which the person died is unknown (_applicable missing_), that the person is still alive (_inapplicable_), or that it is unknown if the person is still alive (_no information_).

   Though _null_ value semantics is not usually defined as part of the data model, the semantics of operators and functions is well-defined for _null_ values.
 E.g., what is the result of (yesterday's date < person's death date) when the death date is _null_?
 Often, _null_ values represent _applicable missing_ and _no information_, while _magic values_ (e.g., "9999-12-31" for dates) represent _inapplicable_ values.

+- Each entity, each relationship, and each action has a single type.
+Types can be assigned based on many universals (qualities), e.g., _person_ entities, _red_ entities, _owner_ entities.
+Usually, type assignment is in accordance with the following guidelines:
+  - Repetition of existence: there are multiple entities of the same type, multiple relationships of the same type,  and multiple actions of the same type.
+  - Repetition of features: entities of the same type have features of the same types.
+The same is true also for relationships and for actions.
+  - Repetition of relationships: pairs of entities of the same pair of entity-types have relationships of the same types.
+  - Repetitions of actions: entities of the same type 'have' actions of the same types.

+  Note that the property graph data model does not define types of entities, relationships, and actions, nor it defines features.
+Definitions may be part of a property graph schema (next section).

+The property graph data model defines the following structure:

+  The data is organized in a single property graph.

+  - Graph vertices represent entities.
+A vertex's label denotes the _entity's type_ (e.g., _Person_, _Guild_, or _Dragon_).
+  - Graph edges represent binary relationships.
+Directed graph edges represent directional relationships, while undirected edges represent bidirectional relationships.
+An edge's label denotes the _relationship's type_ (e.g., _owns_ or _member of_).
+  - Unary edges, if allowed, can represent entities' actions (e.g., _sleeps_ action for a _Dragon_ entity).
+A unary edge's label denotes the _action's type_ (e.g., _sleeps_).
+  - Properties and sub-properties represent_features and sub-features of entities (e.g., _name_ for a _Person_ entity), relationships (e.g., _timeframe_ for an _owns_ association), and actions (e.g., _timeframe_ for a _sleeps_ action).

 The term _property graph_ was popularized by [Rodriguez](https://arxiv.org/abs/1006.2361) and [Neubauer](https://arxiv.org/abs/1004.1001), though other terms were used for similar data models.
 [Tsai and Fu's](https://ieeexplore.ieee.org/document/4310127) _attributed relational graph_ is a directed multigraph where both nodes and edges have labels, and each label defines a set of numerical or logical attributes.
 [Shao et al.](https://ieeexplore.ieee.org/abstract/document/7953521) used the term _Heterogeneous graph_ for the same construct.
 [Gallagher](http://www.aaai.org/Papers/Symposia/Fall/2006/FS-06-02/FS06-02-007.pdf) used the term _data graph_ to refer to graphs where vertices and/or edges may be typed and/or attributed.
 [Singh et al.](http://ieeexplore.ieee.org/abstract/document/4272051/) used the term _M*3_ (multi-modal, multi-relational, multifeatured) _network_ to refer to graphs with multiple entity-types, multiple relationship-types, and multiple descriptive features for nodes and edges.
 [Krause et al.](https://link.springer.com/chapter/10.1007/978-3-319-40530-8_10)  used the term _typed graph_ to refer to graphs with typed nodes, typed edges, and typed node properties.

+Various extensions were proposed, including:
+- Each vertex has a set of labels (_vertex multi-labeled graph_), and entities are _multi-typed_.
-Various extensions were proposed, including support of schema-level and data-level _metaproperties_ (properties of properties - e.g., units of measure, accuracy, and reliability).
+- Schema-level and data-level _metaproperties_ (properties of properties – e.g., units of measure, accuracy, reliability)
+- _Property hypergraphs_ (_n_-ary edges where _n_≥2)

 ## The Property Graph Schema